hydrusnetwork/hydrus/docs/server.md

 Remember that the repositories do not work like conventional search engines; it takes a short but predictable while for changes to propagate to other users.

 The client's searches only ever happen over its local cache of what is on the repository.
 Any changes you make will be delayed for others until the server's next update occurs.
 By default, the update period is 100,000 seconds--a little over a day.
-You will be able to see when the next update it due in `services->review services`.
+You will be able to see when the next update it due in `services->review`.
 I recommend you upload at least one piece of information fairly soon--in the first update period is great--so other clients can, within a day, be confident they are all syncing properly.

-As the admin, you can change the update period under 'administrate services'.
+As the admin, you can change the update period under `services->administrate`.
 Reducing it may be tempting for a server of just a small group of friends, since it means you'll see changes with lower latency, but don't go crazy.
 I would never dip below 10,000 seconds, and after some weeks the ratio between what is already on the server and what was added in the past day becomes far less important.

 ## btw, how to backup a repo's db { id="backing_up" }